 4. Talk with your doctor about magnesium supplements.

-5. Talk with your doctor about diuretics, acid reducing medications, or calcium supplements.
+5. Talk with your doctor about medications that may be contributing to your magnesium deficiency like diuretics, acid reducing medications, or calcium supplements.

 Disclaimer Policy: This website is intended to give general information and does not provide medical advice.
 This website does not create a doctor-patient relationship between you and Dr. John Day.
 If you have a medical problem, immediately contact your healthcare provider.
 Information on this website is not intended to diagnose or treat any condition.
 Dr. John Day is not responsible for any losses, damages or claims that may result from your medical decisions.